NguyePham/RabbitMQ/src/main/java/nguye/routing/README.md

 ## Using message routing
 #### Use a *direct exchange* to dispatch specific messages from the publisher to specific subscribers.
 #### Here we have two queues, each serves one subscriber and has one (or two) bindings between it and the exchange.
-#### We create two binding between the exchange and the queue of subscriber 2, therefore it can receive both types of message
+#### We create two binding between the exchange and the queue of subscriber 2, therefore it can receive both types of message.
 #### Each binding between a queue and an exchange is identified by its binding key.
 #### Every message that sent to the exchange with a routing key will be routed (by the exchange) to the queue whose binding key exactly matches the routing key of the message.
 <br>